Study Format

 This course develops the pre-service teachers understanding of science content and the methodology necessary to teach middle and high school students.
 Field experience required.

-The student will explore edTPA portfolio related needs, issues, skills and areas of knowledge, specifically in preparation for submitting the assessment to Pearson.
-Prerequisite: Enrolled in the Student Teaching Internship.
+• Focus on portfolio related issues, skills, and areas of knowledge, specifically in preparation for submitting the student teaching summative assessment.

 The College of Education Student Manual provides details and guidelines for meeting the criteria for successful completion of the Internship Semester and the process for obtaining the Illinois Professional Educator License.
 Successful completion includes